jakejhc/jakejhc/README.md

 - 👋 Hi, I’m Jihua ( or Jake) @jakejhc
-- 👀 I’m interested in ...deep learning, neural network
+- 👀 I’m interested in ...soft electronics and AI
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ... machine learning
 - 📫 How to reach me ...https://www.linkedin.com/in/jihuac/

 <!---